 Yep… you’ll call yourself ‘Chief Adventure Chick’ and you’ll run hiking events all over the country.
 Your team will inspire thousands of women to get out in nature and move their bodies.
-You’ll have fab offices and an amazing team, and your community will raise nearly $40 million for charity.
-You’ll even recieve an OAM for your work for women’s health.
+You’ll have fab offices and an amazing team, and your community will raise nearly $40 million for charity with Coastrek.
+You’ll even receive an OAM for your work for women’s health.
 I know you won’t believe me right now, but it’s true.

 Never, never, never give up.